Render settings explained - Corona Renderer for C4D

 Precision - lower values mean faster precomputation and more bias.
 Higher values mean slower precomputation and more realism.
 The default value works well and should not be changed.

-Do previz - toggles the pre-rendering visualization of the UHD Cache calculations
+Show previsualization - toggles the pre-rendering visualization of the UHD Cache calculations.

-Calculate from scratch - calculates a new cache each time rendering is started - the default setting, useful for still images.
+- Calculate from scratch - calculates a new cache each time rendering starts - the default setting, useful for still images.

-Load from file + append - loads a specified cache file and uses it for rendering; new information will be calculated for the cache and stored in it, if needed - useful for animations with subtle object or light movement.
+- Load from file + append - loads a specified cache file and uses it for rendering; new information will be calculated for the cache and stored in it if needed - useful for animations with a subtle object or light movement.

 Discard - discards any computed cache after the rendering is finished.